Hongik University station

 Hongik University station is a station on Seoul Subway Line 2, AREX and the Gyeongui–Jungang Line.
 As its name indicates, it serves the nearby Hongik University.
 It was formerly known as Donggyo station, after the neighborhood that it serves.

 As of December 2010, it has become a transfer station to AREX and also was connected to the Gyeongui–Jungang Line.
+It will become the terminus station of the forthcoming Daejang–Hongdae Line planned to open in 2031.